pnkraemer/probdiffeq/docs/dev_docs/behind_the_scenes.md

-## Algorithm, parameters and factories
+## States, algorithms, parameters and factories

 The `odefilter` solvers and all subroutines they rely on are accessible via factory methods:
 ```python